 - Scant ½ cup rolled oats

-- Scant ½ cup white whole wheat flour
+- Scant ½ cup white whole wheat flour or regular whole wheat flour

 - ¼ cup turbinado (raw) sugar